Dates for the ordination retreats in 2018 are:

 Dates for the ordination retreats in 2019 are:

 Three month retreat: 8th April – 1st July

 8th – 29th July

 Two week ordination retreat: 2nd – 16th September

 Clothes for your ordination retreat

 For ordination retreats everyone wears clothes in shades of plain, unpatterned blue.
 This helps us go beyond personal preferences and brings a harmonious aesthetic quality.
 Everyone, everyday will be in clothes of these shades of blue.
-Coats, anoraks, boots, slippers, undies, sleepwear, walking trousers and hiking shorts for up the hill are the only items that do not need to be blue.
+Coats, anoraks, boots, slippers, undies, sleepwear, trousers or shorts for going out walking are the only items that do not need to be blue.

 Some retreatants very much enjoy wearing robes on their ordination retreat (for part or most of the time).
 If you think you might be one of them, see the instructions below on how to make and wear robes.
 There are also some sets of robes that previous retreatants have left behind which you can borrow.